 Guests (or the lodging operators) have raised complaints over common agricultural practices and trespassed onto neighboring fields.
 Commercial lodging on farmland creates additional traffic in rural areas.
-When encountering farm equipment on highways, an interviewee noted visitors often drive too fast, make unsafe maneuvers, or even cause crashes.
+When encountering farm equipment on highways, an interviewee noted visitors often drive too fast, make unsafe maneuvers, or even cause crashes.91

 In addition to the conflicts the visitors cause, commercial lodging takes land out of farm production and can exacerbate housing issues.
-As one interviewee reported, people and property management companies seek out smaller-sized investment properties on farmland to turn them into short term rentals rather than to farm.
+As one interviewee reported, people and property management companies seek out smaller-sized investment properties on farmland to turn them into short-term rentals rather than to farm.92

 The aforementioned properties are in high demand for new and small-scale farmers who do not need or cannot afford large parcels, but those not trying to make a living off of the land often outbid them.
-In this way, short term rentals introduce barriers to new farmers trying to get started.
-Additionally, short term rentals that are accessory to parcels in farm production decrease housing opportunities for farm workers.